 of new perceptions and potentially “non-learnings.”

-- Perceptionism Defined: “Algıcılık (Perceptionism)
+Perceptionism Defined:“Algıcılık (Perceptionism)

 yaklaşımında ise öğrenmeyi “algıdaki değişim” olarak tanımlayabiliriz.”
 (In